Florida Civil Commitment Center

 The Florida Civil Commitment Center, located at 13619 Highway 70, Arcadia, Florida, is a mental health/correctional facility which houses sex offenders civilly committed.
 The site is that of the former DeSoto Correctional Work Camp, adjacent to the DeSoto Correctional Institution.
-It is operated by Correct Care Solutions, a private company, under a $272 million (2015) contract with the Florida Department of Children and Families.
+It is operated by Wellpath Recovery Solutions, a private company, under a $272 million (2015) contract with the Florida Department of Children and Families.
 The CCC was previously operated by Liberty Behavioral Health.
 An inmate uprising in 2005 led to an incident in which 450 correctional officers, dressed in riot gear and using pepper spray, stormed into the facility to take control of the 463 residents the facility held at that time.

 The current facility, with 720 beds, opened in 2009.
-According to its Web page, it provides treatment for "sexually violent predators...until such time as a resident’s mental abnormality or personality disorder has so changed that a court determines it is safe for the person to be at large.
+According to its Web page, it provides treatment for "sexually violent predators...until such time as a resident’s mental illness or personality disorder has so changed that a court determines it is safe for the person to be at large.
 Correct Care also houses detainees awaiting their civil commitment trial."
 It is accredited by the Commission on Accreditation of Rehabilitation Facilities.
 2013-14 and 2014-15 reports from the Department of Children and Families indicate that in 2014-15 there were "more than 20" unfilled treatment/mental health positions, and "dozens" of vacant security officer positions.
 However, "state authorities" said in 2015 that Correct Care "is under a corrective action plan for staffing issues and is doing a good job overall with a difficult population."

 Florida is the only state whose civil commitment facility is operated by a profit-making company.
 Florida has more people civilly committed than any other state, just as Florida has a disproportionally large share – 8% – of the nation's sex offenders.

 Under the Jimmy Ryce Act, since 1999 inmates "with sex offense histories" due to be released from a Florida prison are reviewed by the Florida Department of Corrections, the Florida Department of Children and Families, and state attorneys to assess the level of risk for re-offense.
 This includes those who have completed a sentence for a sex crime in another state, but are incarcerated in Florida for a non-sexual offense.